wp-plugins/wunderground/readme.txt

 1. Upload plugin files to your plugins folder, or install using WordPress' built-in Add New Plugin installer
 1. Activate the plugin
-1. Go to the plugin settings page (under Settings > WP Wunderground)
-1. Configure the settings on the page.
-(Instructions for some setting configurations are on the box to the right)
-1. Click Save Changes.
+1. To add a forecast to your sidebar, go to Appearance, then Widgets.
+Click on the Wunderground widget and add it to a  sidebar.
-1. When editing posts, use the `[wunderground]` "shortcode" as described on the plugin page's [Shortcode Parameter](https://github.com/katzwebservices/Wunderground#shortcode-parameters) guide.
+1. To embed a forecast in a post or page, use the `[wunderground]` "shortcode" as described on the plugin page's [Shortcode Parameter](https://github.com/katzwebservices/Wunderground#shortcode-parameters) guide.

 == Screenshots ==

 1. Widget configuration
-2. Vertical Table layout
+1. Vertical Table layout
-3. Horizontal Table layout
+1. Horizontal Table layout

 == Frequently Asked Questions ==